precipice/campfire_export/README.md

 ## Limitations ##

 * Room name changes are not noticed.
-* Slow as all hell if you have file uploads (which are on S3).
+* Slow as all hell if you have file uploads.

 ## Credit ##

-As mentioned above, nearly all the work on this was done by other people.
+As mentioned above, much of the work on this was done by other people.
 The Gist I forked had contributions from:

 * [Pat Allan](https://github.com/freelancing-god)